Home / Coffee knowledge / 8 simple sensory exercises for at home: Your path to the perfect coffee experience

 5. Flavor: The full experience

-"Flavor" is the overall impression of smell and basic tastes, formed by "retronassal olfaction" in the palate.
-If you hold your nose while drinking, you only perceive the basic tastes.
-If you open it, you experience the full taste sensation.
+"Flavor" is the overall impression consisting of smell and basic tastes, which is formed through "retronasal olfaction" in the palate.
+If you hold your nose while drinking, you will only perceive the basic tastes.
+Open it up, and you'll experience the full range of flavor.

 Aroma